|◄ JULY ►|

 ▲Saturday, July 22

-Jul 22: As fighting in Korea is about to begin its second month, the U.S. Defense Department concedes that its original six-month estimate to resolve the war in Korea is no longer tenable.
+Jul 22: Pentagon says original six-month estimate for the Korean War not possible.
+As fighting in Korea is about to begin its second month, the U.S. Defense Department concedes that its original six-month estimate to resolve the war in Korea is no longer tenable.
 An unnamed high level official says that it might be mid-fall or even next spring before enough troops and material arrive on the Korean peninsula to begin a full-scale offensive.
 A general familiar with logistics points out that under ideal conditions, at least forty-four days are needed to alert a unit of division strength and transport it to Korea with all of its equipment (especially heavy armored tanks and other vehicles), rations, ammunition, and support personnel.
 General Motors, which has been awarded a contract to build tanks, says it may be nine months before the first tank rolls out of the plant.

-Jul 22: Former Canadian Prime minister Mackenzie King dies at his country home near Ottawa at the age of seventy-six.
+Jul 22: Former Canada PM dies.
+Former Canadian Prime minister Mackenzie King dies at his country home near Ottawa at the age of seventy-six.
 Before retiring from office in 1948, he had been Prime Minister for a total of twenty-one years and five months, the longest of any other statesman in the history of the British Commonwealth.

-Jul 22: American automakers say that panic buying has caused backorders of even the less popular and more expensive cars to soar since the start of the Korean War.
-The backloh has increased despite weeks of record-breaking production.
+Jul 22: Panic buying causes massive backorders for new automobiles.
+American automakers say that panic buying has caused backorders of even the less popular and more expensive cars to soar since the start of the Korean War.
+The backlog has grown despite weeks of record-breaking production.
 Ford Motor Company says that on June 10, Ford, Lincoln and Mercury dealers had orders on hand for 140,000 cars and trucks.
 A month later, despite record output, that number stands at 175,000.
-The estimate today that the backlog is about 200,000.
+Ford estimates today that the backlog is about 200,000.
 Prices for used post-war cars are also rising $200 (about $2,200 today) or more.
 “It’s care buying, all right,” says one unidentified spokesman.
 “If the Korean situation were to end abruptly, most of these ‘pressure orders’ would be canceled with it.
 But right now, it looks like each additional day of the war adds two are three days to the backlog of orders.”
 Steel mills are already running at full capacity, and automakers fear that increased military production may limit the amount of steel available for civilian purposes.

 ▲Sunday, July 23